tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## `tinydrive.controls.browse`

 The `tinydrive.controls.browse` method enables you to browse your files stored in {{site.cloudfilemanager}} but without the possibility to pick them to be inserted.
 This might be useful if you want to use {{site.cloudfilemanager}} as a generic file manager.
-A control object is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.
-For a complete list of available settings to pass in to this method check the [Picker settings](#pickersettings) section in this page.
+A [Control Object](#controlobject) is returned which control the {{site.cloudfilemanager}} lifecycle, which it no longer does by itself.
+For a complete list of available settings to pass in to this method see [Picker settings](#pickersettings).

 ### Interactive example: Using `tinydrive.browse`